History of Unix, BSD, GNU, and Linux

 Batch Processing

 Early computers in the 1950s were capable of running one program at a time.
-User would arrive at the computer, load program and data (via punched paper cards and magnetic or paper tape), run it, and wait for output.
+Users would arrive at the computer, load program and data (via punched paper cards and magnetic or paper tape), run it, and wait for output.

 As computers became faster, preparing to run programs and later collecting their results started taking a large percentage of time.
 So programs called monitors, the precursors to operating systems, were developed to process series or “batches” of programs.
 Batches were prepared in advance, saving available computer time for actual computation.